 As you can probably work out from the name, road bikes are designed to be ridden on routes with a tarmac bias, while gravel bikes can be taken off-road, on gravel paths, dirt roads, fire trails, and even singletrack.

-That’s not to say that road bikes can’t be used for some gravel riding — heck, every year, the pro racers take the world's best road bikes onto the white gravel roads around Siena, Italy.
+That’s not to say that road bikes can’t be used for some gravel riding — heck, every year, the pro racers take their race bikes onto the white gravel roads around Siena, Italy for Strade Bianche.
 Road bikes are considerably more capable than we often give them credit for, but they do have a well-defined limit, one which you will quickly establish once you venture onto loose gravel roads.

 Road bikes ultimately fall into two camps, race bikes, and endurance bikes.
 Race bikes are what you see the pros pushing to the absolute limit and feature aggressive angles, low weights, and tube shapes and components designed to reduce aerodynamic drag.
 Endurance bikes are a bit more upright, feature more stable handling, put a premium on comfort, and may have built-in storage and mounts for racks and fenders.

-This weight is higher, too, because the frame will be reinforced to deflect airborne debris and withstand the rough and tumble terrain found once you leave the tarmac, but the additional grammage also helps with stability.
+This weight is higher, too, because the frame will be reinforced to deflect airborne debris and withstand the rough and tumble terrain found once you leave the tarmac, but the additional grams also help with stability.
 Ultra-lightweight bikes can get bound around when the terrain gets spicy, while something slightly heavier will remain more composed.

 Wheels and tyres

-However, wider tyres are heavier, and depending on the rim, may mess with the aero mojo of your wheelset — today's best road bike wheels are designed to spread a 25c or 28c casing to sit flush with the rim, too wide, and the tyre will balloon out over the side.
+However, wider tyres are heavier, and depending on the rim, may mess with the aerodynamic mojo of your wheelset — today's best road bike wheels are designed to spread a 25c or 28c casing to sit flush with the rim, too wide, and the tyre will balloon out over the side and form a lightbulb-like shape.

 The tread pattern is a much bigger consideration on gravel bikes than it is on road bikes.
-Unless rolling over a surface it can dig into, tread on road tyres doesn't add much in the way of grip, hence why road bike tyres are more or less smooth.
+Tread on the best road bike tyres doesn't add much in the way of grip, hence why they're more or less smooth.

-Gravel bikes are designed to venture onto softer surfaces, and as such, they feature tread and knobs that can dig into offroad surfaces.
-There is a massive range of tread patterns available for gravel tyres, and which is right for you depends on the weather, where you plan to ride and what the terrain looks like.
+Gravel bikes are designed to venture onto softer surfaces, and as such, they feature tread and knobs that can dig into off-road surfaces.
+There is a massive range of tread patterns available for the best gravel tyres, and which is right for you depends on the weather, where you plan to ride and what the terrain looks like.

 The other thing to note about gravel and road tyres is the proliferation of tubeless.
 As the best tubeless road tyres continue to get better with each iteration, the technology is becoming more and more prevalent on the road, however, off-road where punctures are much more commonplace, pretty much all of the best gravel tyres are tubeless by default.